 As of Summer 2017, the School of Mathematics at Georgia Tech offers a single undergraduate Bachelor of Science degree in Mathematics.
 Students pursuing the BS in Mathematics may add one of four optional concentrations in Applied Mathematics, Discrete Mathematics, Probability & Statistics, and Pure Mathematics.
 A BS in Mathematics from Georgia Tech is excellent preparation not only for graduate school and a career in academia / education, but also for jobs in many different quantitative fields such as actuarial science, biostatistics, and cryptography.

 For those students who would like to emphasize mathematics in their coursework, but who do not choose to fulfill the requirements for a full bachelor's degree, there is the option of pursuing a Minor in Math.
-This consists of fulfilling the general Georgia Institute of Technology requirements for some degree (other than math, of course) and taking 18 hours of upper level math courses in one of two tracks.

 Students who are interested in pursing a math degree at Georgia Tech can find a great deal of useful information here to help them be prepared for success in our programs.
 This includes Diagnostic Tests and lists of Topics that, in our experience proved to be useful.